UnicoLab/keras-model-registry/docs/data_analyzer.md

-# 🔍 KMR Data Analyzer
+# 🔍 KerasFactory Data Analyzer

-The KMR Data Analyzer is an intelligent utility that analyzes your tabular data and automatically recommends the best KMR layers for your specific dataset.
+The KerasFactory Data Analyzer is an intelligent utility that analyzes your tabular data and automatically recommends the best KerasFactory layers for your specific dataset.

 !!! tip "Smart Recommendations"
     Just provide your CSV file, and the analyzer will suggest the most appropriate layers based on your data characteristics!